18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 title: Care and Feeding
 ---

 The State Officer, M.D.
 (SOMD) site will need some care and feeding over time.
-This document shows where site elements are housed for easy future editing and maintanence in the future.
+This document shows where site elements are housed for easy future editing and maintenance.

 # About the site